woossi0/suite/docs/usermanual/source/processing/processes/vector/simplify.rst

 Simplifying street geometries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example shows the result of applying a simplification to the ``medford:streets`` feature collection, run with different distance values.
+The following example demonstrates the results of simplifying the ``medford:streets`` feature collection, using different distance values.

 Input parameters: